statsfm/support-docs/docs/banned.md

 # Banned

-In order to keep the app integer and fun for everyone, users can be banned for multiple reasons.
+In order to keep the app trustworthy and fun for everyone, users can be banned for multiple reasons.
 The most common reasons are:
 * Stream fraud (faking streams to become the top listener for example)
 * Sending abusive chat messages
 * Using abusive content as your profile picture or in your bio